-'''

 from SCons.Script import

-'''

-All builder methods return a list-like object containing Nodes that represent the target or targets that will be built.
+All builder methods return a list-like object containing Nodes that will be built.
 A Node is an internal SCons object which represents build targets or sources.

 The returned Node-list object can be passed to other builder methods as source(s) or passed to any SCons function or method where a filename would normally be accepted.
-For example, if it were necessary to add a specific $\neg D$ flag when compiling one specific object file:
+For example, if it were necessary to add a specific preprocessor define when compiling one specific object file: